Lessons From MLK for a Better Post-Coronavirus Economy

 This moment also reveals “how deeply [King] was interested in not just the social safety net but redistributive wealth as a precursor to redistributive justice,” said Joseph, the Barbara Jordan Chair in Ethics and Political Values at the University of Texas at Austin.
 King was “very much inspired by the social democratic infrastructures that he had witnessed in Scandinavia, especially when he visited Sweden for the Nobel Prize.”

-To mark the anniversary of King’s assassination, April 4, thought leaders, including Joseph, reflect on King’s agenda and this moment.
+To mark the anniversary of King’s assassination thought leaders, including Joseph, reflect on King’s agenda and this moment.
 Below are the reflections of Simon Balto, assistant professor of African American History at the University of Iowa; Cornell Brooks, former president of the National Association for the Advancement of Colored People and professor of the Practice of Public Leadership and Social Justice at the John F. Kennedy School of Government; Greg LeRoy, executive director of Good Jobs First; and Michele Johnson, executive director of the Tennessee Justice Center.
 They make the case through King’s own words.

 King said: “The curse of poverty has no justification in our age.”